+Common Multi-Availablity Zon Deployment for Oracle in Azure

 Increase of SGA and less IO needed.

 The first step to increasing offloading is to decrease the memory allocated to the System Global Area, (SGA).
 By having less memory, less fits in memory and *forces* offloading.
 By increasing the SGA, the workload fits inside the buffer cache more often and requires less IO to perform tasks.